nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 {{/panel}}

-An algorithm equivalent to the chain above would be something like :
+An algorithm equivalent to the chain above would be something like:

 ```
 //Note: The following code doesn't match any valid syntax, it is here to illustrate the algorithm logic behind the automation chain "chain8".